Elite Field Announced for 2019 Bellin Run

 • Joan Samuelson of Maine: Female champion, 1992, 1991, 1988, 1986

 o Samuelson is a former U.S. Olympian who won the women’s marathon gold in 1984.
 Samuelson also has enjoyed success at non-marathon distances, winning the prestigious Falmouth Road Race (7.1 miles) a total of six times, breaking the course record on four of those occasions.
-She continues to set Bellin Run age group records, most recently smashing the ages 60-64 mark by running 40:17 at last year’s race.
+She continues to set Bellin Run age group records, most recently smashing the ages 60-64 mark by running 40:17 in 2017.

 • Bill Rodgers of Massachusetts: Male champion, 1978